AllanRaf/wowvideo/README.md

 8. Run the video app on the simulator
 - $ react-native run-ios

-After executing the above steps you should have the app running in the simulator
+After executing the above steps you should have the app running in the simulator:

 ![wowvideo](https://github.com/AllanRaf/wowvideo/blob/master/gifs/wowvideo1.gif)

 ## Changing Channels

 Click on the emojis underneath the title 'Channel Selector' to change channels.
 You can slide the emojis left or right to view the other channels.

+You can also modify the [mychannels.js](https://github.com/AllanRaf/wowvideo/blob/master/channels/mychannels.js) file.
+You can add an extra video to a playlist in a channel by adding a video Id to the array or even remove videos you do not like.

+The videos supplied are random and may bear no relation to their channel titles.

 ## Known Issues